lemina-model/lemina-model/lemina-model.md

 © Copyright 2025 Rex Young.
 All Rights Reserved.

-*This work has been submitted to the IEEE for possible publication.
+*This work has been submitted for possible publication.
 Copyright may be transferred without notice, after which this version may no longer be accessible.*

 ![contact](lemina-contact.jpg)